pjbartlein/PaleoCalAdjust/README.md

 Despite the name, "mean-preserving" interpolation methods do not necessarily yield interpolated data that exactly reproduce the input data.
 This can be addressed by setting a "tolerance" value for reproduction of the input values (typically 0.01 or 0.001 times the mean value of the data), that when exceeded, causes the discrepancy to be redistributed among the interpolated values.
 Further discussion of this issue, and comparisons among several practical approaches for mean-preserving interpolation can be found in the GitHub repository at [[https://github.com/pjbartlein/mp-interp]](https://github.com/pjbartlein/mp-interp).
 Contact Pat Bartlein (bartlein@uoregon.edu) for further information.

+With the new infofile format, filenames are listed explicitly, instead of being assembled from the components of a CMIP-style filename.
+This broadens the scope of appliations of the program.
+For example, the program has been successfully applied to Holocene-long transient simulations.
+Files that use non-standard dimension names (e.g. `time_counter` and opposed to `time` can generally be handled by using the `ncrename` program in `NCO` to rename the dimensions and attributes.

 Animations used in a presentation at the Fall 2019 AGU Meeting can be found in the `/animations` folder.

 References:
 Epstein, E), On obtaining daily climatological values from monthly means, *J. Climate* 4:365-368.
 Harzallah, A. (1995) The interpolation of data series using a constrained iterating technique *Monthly Weather Review* 123:2251-2254.
 Bartlein, P.J. and S.L.
 Shafer, 2019, Paleo calendar effects on radiation, atmospheric circulation, and surface temperature, moisture, and energy-balance variables can produce interpretable but spurious large-scale patterns and trends in analyses of paleoclimatic simulations.
 PP31A-08, AGU 2019 Fall Meeting.  [[https://agu.confex.com/agu/fm19/meetingapp.cgi/Paper/525140]](https://agu.confex.com/agu/fm19/meetingapp.cgi/Paper/525140)

 ### Abstract ###